 It follows the following procedure;

-- Distillation- here the oil is heated to evaporate off chemical solvent from extraction process.
+- Distillation- here the oil is heated to evaporate off the chemical solvent from the extraction process.

 - Neutralization- the oil is treated with sodium hydroxide or sodium carbonate to pull out acids and phospholipids.

-- Bleaching whichremoves colored components by passing the oil through fuller’s earth, activated carbonated carbon followed by heating, filtering and then drying to recoup the oil.
+- Bleaching removes colored components bypassing the oil through fuller’s earth, activated carbonated carbon followed by heating, filtering and then trying to recoup the oil.

-- Dewaxing – this improvesclarity of oils by dropping them to low temperature andremoving any solid that forms.
+- Dewaxing – this improves clarity of oils by dropping them too low-temperature and removing any solid that forms.

-- Preservation- this is achieved byaddition of ButylatedHyroxyanisole (BHA) and Butylated Hydroxtolueno (BHT).
+- Preservation- this is achieved by the addition of ButylatedHyroxyanisole (BHA) and Butylated Hydroxytoluene (BHT).

-It is important to note that oils degrade in response to light, oxygen and heat therefore a blanket of inert gas is applied to the vapor space in the storage container to delay the acidification that may cause unpleasant smell or taste.
-It is advisable that cooking oil should be kept in a cool, dry place to minimize the degrading effect of heat and light.
+It is important to note that oils degrade in response to light, oxygen, and heat, therefore, a blanket of inert gas is applied to the vapor space in the storage container to delay the acidification that may cause unpleasant smell or taste.
+Cooking oil should be kept in a cool, dry place to minimize the degrading effect of heat and light.